Have Mutual Fund Questions? We've got answers.

 Mutual funds offer you a diversified investment vehicle without requiring a great deal of money.
 Your investment and those of other investors with similar objectives are pooled to purchase securities.

-A professional manager will closely monitor the securities held within a fund portfolio to determine if they're meeting the objective of that fund.
-Managers will buy and sell securities in an effort to get the best return for investors while maintaining that objective.
+A professional manager closely monitors the securities held within a fund portfolio to determine if they're meeting the objective of that fund.
+They buy and sell securities in an effort to get the best return for investors while maintaining that objective.
 There's usually a fee charged by fund companies for the manager's services.
 Those fees are normally a fraction of what it would cost you to make stock or bond purchases independently.
 See the prospectus for complete information regarding fees.

-The number of funds to own is a personal financial decision requiring a careful analysis of your specific needs and long-range investment plans.
-Your registered State Farm agent can be a valuable resource in helping you explore this objective.
+The number of funds to own is a personal financial decision that requires careful analysis of your needs and long-term investment goals.
+Your registered State Farm agent is a valuable resource to help you explore this objective.

-Yes, there is.
-While diversification may help, it doesn't assure a profit or protect against loss in a declining market; in addition, over-diversification can water down your investment results.
-That can hinder your progress toward achieving your goals.
-As a result, you need to find a balance between returns and risk with a select number of quality funds most appropriate for your personal financial needs.
-Your registered State Farm agent can provide important guidance and support in helping you explore this objective.
+You need to find a balance between returns and risk with a select number of funds appropriate for your personal financial needs.
+Your registered State Farm agent can provide guidance and support in helping you explore this objective.

 During a volatile market period, it's important to remain focused on your long-term investment goals.
-There is market risk involved when investing, including possible loss of principal, but by working with your registered State Farm agent, you can understand the benefits of investing for the long term, the importance of diversifying your portfolio, and the value of making regular investments over a long period of time.
-Although such an investment program cannot ensure a profit, it can ease the uncertainty created by changes in the markets.
+There's always market risk involved when investing, including possible loss of principal.
+Your registered State Farm agent can help you understand the benefits of diversifying your portfolio and making regular investments over a long period of time.
+Although no investment program cannot ensure a profit, a long-term plan can ease uncertainty created by market changes.